 It is said he came up with the Worldchoice name after it changed from Artac, the group he became chairman and managing director of in 1992.

-The Worldchoice organisation, which looked on Colin as a father figure, honoured him two years ago at its last overseas conference in Spain by making him lifetime president.
+The Worldchoice organisation, which looked on Heal as a father figure, honoured him two years ago at its last overseas conference in Spain by making him lifetime president.

 He trailed the announcement of Triton by telling the trade media that it would “blow your socks off” and, despite its eventual disbanding, he always continued to believe it had been the right thing to do.